 top of page

-Created as a pilot program for the Downtown Multi-Arts Festival in 1995, DANCE NOW (DN) launched independently in 1997 with our signature Festival series, and a mission to offer unconventional, all-inclusive destination events to make dance more accessible to the public by bringing it into the places where people, live, work and play.
-In 2003, we created our Dance-mopolitan Series for the intimacy of Joe’s Pub at The Public.
+In 2003, DN created the Dance-mopolitan Series for the intimacy of Joe’s Pub at The Public.
 The closeness of the artists to their audience at the pub provided a vital stimulus to spark creativity.
-This, along with our challenge initiative, encouraging work marked by brevity and clarity, inspired the commissioning of more than 35 full and shared evening works for the pub.
-With this huge success of our pub programming, we merged all our programs to Joe's Pub in 2011, where our audiences come to expect risk-taking, surprise, extraordinary dancing and magical experiences.
+This, along with our challenge initiative, encouraging work marked by brevity and clarity, inspired the commissioning of more than 35 full and shared evening works for the pub over the past two decades.
+In response to the huge success of our pub programming, we merged all our programs to Joe's Pub in 2011, where our audiences continue to expect risk-taking, surprise, extraordinary dancing and magical experiences.
+Throughout our 27 years of producing, we have generated new audiences for dance that reflect the wide spectrum of artists, ranging in age, gender and ethnic diversity that we present.

 DN Celebrates Over 25 Years